 Free lunch was served while we waited for the instructors to prepare our certificates and licenses.
 While eating, one of the guys told us about his previous jumps.
 Apparently, he had done a few, and when he was not jumping, he often came to watch.

 He said this was the first time in his experience that there had not been any injury.
 Usually, there would be cuts, bruises, broken bones, or — at the very least — sprains.
 He himself had once impaled his leg when he landed on a sharp wooden fence.
 He ended up in the hospital and in a wheelchair for many months.
-Well, I was glad he didn’t tell us any of this before we did our jumps.
+Well, all I can say is I’m glad he didn’t tell us any of this before we did our jumps.

 After lunch, we had a certificate-awarding ceremony.